Evolution Systems of Measures for Non-autonomous Ornstein-Uhlenbeck Processes with L\'evy noise: Invariant measures and evolution system of measures

 Then for $s < N$ we have

 Since $\nu_{s}$ is a probability measure, (\ref{lemeq}) is equal to

 \end{proof}

-The next several lemmas are taken from \cite{Pa67}, and are needed in the proof of Theorem \ref{bigthm}.
+The next several results are taken from \cite{Pa67}, and are needed in the proof of Theorem \ref{bigthm}.
 We will also need the notion of {\it shift relative compactness}.

-\begin{df} A set of Borel probability measures, $\mathcal H$ is said to be {\it shift relatively compact} if, for every sequence $\mu_{n} \in \mathcal H$, there is a sequence $\nu_{n}$ such that $\nu_{n}$ is a right (or left) translate of $\mu_{n}$, and $\nu_{n}$ has a convergent subsequence. \end{df}
+\begin{definition} A set of Borel probability measures, $\mathcal H$ is said to be {\it shift relatively compact} if, for every sequence $\mu_{n} \in \mathcal H$, there is a sequence $\nu_{n}$ such that $\nu_{n}$ is a right (or left) translate of $\mu_{n}$, and $\nu_{n}$ has a convergent subsequence. \end{definition}